OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 - **No Security Groups**: Firewall rules as defined in Security Groups cannot be enforced in vCenter VMs.
 - There is a known issue regarding **VNC ports**, preventing VMs with ID 89 to work correctly through VNC.
 This is being addressed `here <http://dev.opennebula.org/issues/2980>`__.
 - OpenNebula treats **snapshots** a tad different from VMware.
 OpenNebula assumes that they are independent, whereas VMware builds them incrementally.
-This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operatoins applied upon them will fail.
+This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operations applied upon them will fail.
 - For VNC to work properly, please install `VMware Tools (for Windows) <https://www.vmware.com/support/ws55/doc/new_guest_tools_ws.html>`__ or `Open Virtual Machine Tools <http://open-vm-tools.sourceforge.net/>`__ (for \*nix).
 - **No files in context**: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored
 - Cluster name cannot contain spaces